-Lead nurturing involves guiding newly-generated leads through the sales funnel to a point where they can commit to doing business with you.
-As the following lead nurturing statistics show, while nurturing leads has always been important, it can be a key differentiator between the top-performing businesses and the also-rans in the digital marketing-driven economy of 2020.
+Lead nurturing involves guiding newly generated leads through the sales funnel to a point where they can commit to doing business with you.
+As the following lead nurturing statistics show, while nurturing leads has always been important, it can be a key differentiator between the top-performing businesses and the also-rans in today’s digital marketing-driven economy.
 If you want your marketing investment to deliver good returns, these data points are going to be of interest to you.

-- 4 out of 5 new leads never translate into sales.
+- About 80% of new leads never translate into sales.

 - Companies good at lead nurturing generate 50% more sales-ready leads.